Notice

 Dumping Heap Information

-To dump heap information, execute the following:
+To dump heap information, run a command of the following form:

 ceph tell {daemon-type}.{daemon-id} heap dump